 Is this allowed on Airbnb?

 I would be remiss if I did not point out that technically this is against Airbnb’s content policy.
 On the website, Airbnb states that “listing titles that include symbols or emojis” are not allowed.
 Even though they are not allowed, many hosts seem to be getting away with it.
+Please consider the risk versus reward in choosing to apply this strategy and don’t feel like you’re missing out if you decide to not implement emojis in your title.
+It’s just one small strategy in the grand scheme of your offline and online hosting abilities.
 Please take this into consideration when deciding whether or not to add a symbol or emoji to your title.